RuslanLomaka/RESTAPINotes/README.md

 Once the containers are up, the backend will be accessible at:
 🔗 **http://localhost:8080/notes/test**
-✅ You should see a plain `"CI/CD works"` response.
+✅ You should see a plain text response.

 ### 🛑 Stop the containers
 ```bash